Renewable energy in the United States: Biomass

-The contribution from these two categories over the last fifteen years of biomass electric power to the renewable power generation and to the total US power generation is shown below along with the yearly profile of the electric power generation for 2018 and 2017.

-This shows the typical variations over the months of the year due to fuel availability and needs.

 Wave power

 Wave power in the United States is under development in several locations off the east and west coasts as well as Hawaii.
 It has moved beyond the research phase and is producing reliable energy.
 Its use to-date has been for situations where other forms of energy production are not economically viable and as such, the power output is currently modest.
 But major installations are planned to come on-line within the next few years.

 Solar water heating

-The U.S. Department of Energy stated (in 2006) that more than 1.5 million homes and businesses were currently using solar water heating in the United States, representing a capacity of over 1,000 megawatts (MW) of thermal energy generation.
+In 2006, the U.S. Department of Energy stated that more than 1.5 million homes and businesses were using solar water heating in the United States, representing a capacity of over 1,000 megawatts (MW) of thermal energy generation.
 It predicted that another 400 MW was likely to be installed over the next 3–5 years.

 Assuming that 40 percent of existing homes in the United States have adequate access to sunlight, 29 million solar water heaters could be installed.

 Solar water heaters can operate in any climate.
 Performance varies depending on how much solar energy is available at the site, as well as how cold the water coming into the system is.
 The colder the water, the more efficiently the system operates.

 Solar water heaters reduce the need for conventional water heating by about two-thirds and pay for their installation within 4 to 8 years with electricity or natural gas savings.
 Compared to those with electric water heaters, Florida homeowners with solar water heaters save 50 to 85 percent on their water heating bills, according to the Florida Solar Energy Center.